System Design Interview Tips

 - 1 day -> 86400 sec -> close to 100,000 sec -> 1e5

-- Connect your story and technical choices to your requirements and numbers.
+- Connect your system design and technical decisions to the requirements and numbers.

-- Your biggest enemy might not be your technical skills, but managing your time effectively.
-You only have around 35 mins, so use them wisely.
+- Your biggest enemy might not be your technical skills, but time management.
+You only get around 35 minutes, so use them wisely.

 Good luck!